Mercedes-Benz: What’s Coming 2019–2023

 Mercedes-Benz plans to offer 130 electrified models by 2030, which means lots more EVs, plug-in hybrids, and traditional hybrids are on the way.
 The budget for this mammoth effort is in the area of $39.7 billion, which includes a $28.4 billion investment in battery technology.
 Let’s take a year-by-year look at how this aggressive game plan will likely affect the short- to mid-term product portfolio.

-Coming this year are the facelifted GLC compact SUV, the brand-new GLS full-size SUV, two versions of the A 45 AMG® (388 horsepower for the base car, and a rather frivolous 422 horses in the S model), and the CLA shooting brake.
-Also on the horizon are the chunky GLB small SUV, which will be available with seven seats, a new GLE that will include a plug-in sporting 60 miles of range, and the all-electric EQC loosely based on the GLC.
-There has been talk about a GLA coupe, but this proposal is dead—as is the tentative SUS, an oddball sedan/SUV hybrid that didn’t make it far out of the discussion stage.
+Coming this year are the facelifted GLC compact SUV, the brand-new GLS full-size SUV, the AMG® A 35, and the all-new redesigned CLA.
+Also on the horizon are the chunky GLB small SUV, which will be available with seven seats, a new GLE that will include a plug-in sporting 60 miles of range, and the all-electric EQC.
 When Dieter Zetsche steps down in May to make room for Ola Källenius, Markus Schäfer will reportedly become the new R&D chief.
 This year is only the beginning of a very busy period in Stuttgart, however.

 Mercedes-Benz will start 2020 by launching the next-generation GLE coupe.
 Also due in spring is the facelifted E-Class, which gets the latest edition of MBUX together with numerous styling changes and a broader hybrid portfolio.
 Additional debuts include the AMG® GT four-door plug-in variant with an electric range of 60 miles, the tarted-up Maybach edition of the full-size GLS, and the second-generation GLA compact crossover, which takes on more of a traditional SUV form factor and is a lot more spacious.